Credit Report

 Though major streaming platforms like Spotify and Apple Music have both taken the step of building a place for the song credits to go, the information that ends up there can often be dreadfully incomplete.
 Even when accurate credit information does exist, there is no place on either platform for users to see all of an artist's collaborations all in one place.

-Since music artists tend to have extremely developed tastes in music themselves, the fact that it is so hard to see which artists the artists we enjoy listening to choose to work with and sample means we are unable to use this as an extremely reliable heuristic for music discovery.
-To get an idea of what we are missing out on, consider Frank Ocean's 2016 Album, Blonde.
+To get a sense of the problem, consider Blonde.
 As of March 2024, Spotify's song credits show 7 people (including Frank Ocean) as having worked on Blonde.
 The correct number is 82.
 This includes multiple Grammy award-winning artists, up-and-coming alternative artists, and samples from decades ago.

 Star Power